BAWES-Universe/studenthub-staff/README.md

-# payroll-admin
+# Payroll Staff App
-Frontend app for the Admin portal
+Frontend app for the Staff portal
 Built in Ionic2/Angular2